 Technically, a virtual agent is the product of virtual agent technology (VAT)— an advance that integrates natural language processing, intelligent search, and robotic process automation (RPA) into one conversational user interface or platform.

-A virtual agent is a quantum leap in chatbot technology.
+A virtual agent is a quantum leap in Enterprise chatbot technology.
 The earliest chatbots were once considered almost a punch line—very structured, incapable of abstract understanding, and very literal.
 They could be extremely frustrating to interact with.

 But that was then.
 Recent advances in conversational AI, speech-to-text capability, optical character recognition (OCR), and sentiment analysis, have enriched virtual agent intelligence so that these tools understand and interpret open-ended user input or “intent.”
 Conveniently and amazingly, they comprehend a user request and access relevant systems, such as a backend billing infrastructure, to take action and fulfill the user intent.